Coded-Commerce-LLC/WP-Benchmark-Email/readme.txt

 = 3.4 on TBA =

 * Added: new Bulk Action feature to be able to send multiple selected posts in one campaign.
+* Changed: signup form query was returning 10 max results, increased to 100.
 * Fixed: saving of signup form transient when data from API is an error.

 = 3.3 on 2020-08-14 =